 Numerous ferries offer year-round or seasonal service on the St. Lawrence River and other major waterways (the Saguenay, Richelieu and Outaouais rivers).
 A ferry also links Prince Edward Island to the Îles-de-la-Madeleine, while a passenger-freight ship serves the entire Basse-Côte-Nord region between Havre-Saint-Pierre, Île d'Anticosti and Blanc-Sablon.
 Reservations are recommended, particularly during the peak season.

-Thanks to the Association maritime du Québec’s new voluntary classification program, some 30 of the province’s recreational marinas now feature one- to five-anchor ratings.
-This organization also runs the Eco Marina certification program.
+Thanks to the Quebec Marine Association new voluntary classification program, some 50 of the province’s recreational marinas now feature one- to five-golden anchor ratings.
+This organization also runs the Eco-Marina certification program, as well as the nautical station program, a network of 15 of Québec's main marine destinations.